mitranim/fpx/docs/html/partials/index.md

 ### `flattenDeep(list)`

 Returns a version of `list` with all nested lists flattened into one result.
-Safe to call on a non-list: returns `[]`.

 ```js
 f.flattenDeep([10, [20], [[[30]]]])